Anne de Joyeuse

-In March 1585 the ligue entered war with the crown, and Joyeuse was tasked with ensuring that Normandie did not fall to the ligueurs (leaguers).
+In March 1585, the ligue entered war with the crown, and Joyeuse was tasked with ensuring that Normandy did not fall to the ligueurs (leaguers).
 He fought a skirmish with the duke of Guise's cousin the duke of Elbeuf at Beaugency in June of that year in which he came out the better.
 However the king capitulated to the ligueur demands shortly thereafter, agreeing to exclude Navarre from the succession and make war on Protestantism.
 In the campaign that followed Joyeuse successfully drove the Protestant prince of Condé from the country in late 1585.
 By this means Joyeuse began to build his credentials as a (royalist) leader of the Catholic party, in opposition to Guise who sought to lead the Catholic party through the ligue. Épernon meanwhile aligned himself with the Protestant party.
 At this time, Joyeuse's favour began to deteriorate, as the king increasingly found himself in agreement with Épernon's attempts to seek reconciliation with Navarre.
-Joyeuse led a royal army into Auvergne in summer 1586 against the Protestants and succeeded in capturing a number of small settlements before his campaign bogged down and he returned to court in failure.
+Joyeuse led a royal army into Auvergne in 1586 against the Protestants and succeeded in capturing a number of small settlements before his campaign bogged down and he returned to court in failure.
 He increasingly conducted his campaigns in a brutal fashion and this would climax with the campaign he led in 1587 into Poitou against Navarre in which he massacred several Protestant garrisons.
 By this means he greatly increased his credit with the preachers of Paris, at the expense of Protestant enmity.
 Conscious of his declining position at court, he pursued Navarre aggressively, and brought him to battle at Coutras.
-During the battle that followed he would be killed.
+During the battle that followed, he was killed.